Build a site

 12. In the Survey side panel, under Options, for Height, type 945.

-You'll add a web map next to the survey that has been preconfigured to display the survey submissions in real time.
+You'll also add a web map to the survey that has been preconfigured to display the survey submissions in real time.
+When users fill out the survey, a point will be added to the map with the answers they gave to the survey questions.

 1. In the Survey side panel, click Layout.

-2. To the right of the Survey card, add a Map card.
+2. To the right of the survey, add a Map card.

 The Map side panel appears.